Section 2: Admission and Matriculation

 - All of these items must be completed by the date specified in the admission packet

 CPR BLS Certificate

 Completion of an approved CPR course is required prior to admission to the school.
 CPR must be taken through American Heart Association only.
-January applicants must complete CPR in November prior to admission and August applicants in June prior to admission.
+There are specific dates listed in the admission packet the course must be taken during.
 You must submit a copy of your CPR card for your admission file as specified in the admission packet.